Shishito Peppers: All About Them

 - Heat a large cast iron skillet or heavy skillet to medium-high heat.
 Add the olive oil and swirl to coat the pan.

-- Add the peppers in a single layer and cook them about 5 minutes per side, until the skins char and blister up, turning them occasionally.
+- Add the peppers in a single layer and cook them about 5 minutes per side, until the skins char and blister up, turning them occasionally as you cook the peppers.

 - Remove from heat and toss with about a teaspoon of flaky sea salt.
 You can add more if you’d like.

-- Squeeze fresh lime juice or lemon juice over them and serve.
+- Squeeze fresh lime juice or lemon juice over them and serve with a nice dipping sauce.

 Try this recipe – Blistered Shishito Peppers with Flaky Sea Salt and Lime.